cfengine/documentation/reference/promise-types/measurements.markdown

 traffic, load average and CPU utilization and temperature when available.

-CFEngine Nova extends this in two ways.
-First it adds a three year trend summary based any \`shift'-averages.
+CFEngine Enterprise extends this in two ways.
+First it adds a three year trend summary based any 'shift'-averages.
 Second, it adds customizable promises to monitor or log very specific user data through a generic interface.
 The end result is to either generate a periodic time series, like the above mentioned values, or to log the results to custom-defined reports.

-CFEngine Nova adds a new promise type in bundles for the monitoring agent.
+CFEngine Enterprise adds a new promise type in bundles for the monitoring agent.
 These are written just like all other promises within a bundle destined for the agent concerned (however, you do not need to add them to the `bundlesequence` they are executed by `cf-monitord` because they